 The Element’s atomic data structures use a rich set of pointers to maintain a journal of cluster consistency.
 This write-in-free-space system makes it possible to take byte-granular snapshots at any level of frequency and not subject applications to the performance overhead or capacity overhead that is associated with legacy snapshot solutions.

-Constellation: The VAST Global Namespace
+The VAST DataSpace: Our Global Namespace

 A Policy-Based Data Fabric

-Performance Where And When You Need It
+Performance Where and When You Need It

 The Constellation idea is to bend space and time by empowering remote sites to work together using decentralized data management and web-scale consistency concepts.
 By eliminating the need for classic locking primitives of distributed systems and allowing locking to flow with the transactions in a decentralized manner, Constellation clusters are able to overcome the performance tradeoffs of WAN-connected infrastructure and edge nodes serve as the basis for cloud burst computing.